 NFC Has larger storage space compared to RFID

 NFC was originally developed to use file transfer purposes between Smartphones using the Android beam

 1. Smart Cards

-2. E-wallet (payment using smart phone)
+2. E-wallet (payment using a smartphone)

 3. Smart Ticketing

-Customers will be able to access a reserved area or activate tickets by just tapping NFC tags located at assigned location.
+Customers will be able to access a reserved area or activate tickets by just tapping NFC tags located at the assigned location.
 More information can be found by just scanning the smart tag.

 4. Medicine and Healthcare

 NFC-integrated systems can be used in medicine and healthcare activities.
 NFC offers greater accuracy and convenience in prescribing medicine, easier check-in, payments, checking the status of patients, and tracking records by embedding NFC tags to patient charts.